friendlyanon/gif-engine-js/README.md

 `gifObj` from here on out.

 ### Methods of a GIF object
-These methods are non-enumerable, non-configurable and non-writeable properties of `gifObj`.
+These methods are, non-enumerable, non-configurable and non-writeable properties of `gifObj`.
+They are also non-generic functions, and will throw if `this` is not a `gifObj`.

 * `inflate`: accepts two parameters `index, clearRawData`